 Jeremy's Bay Campground

 Welcome to Jeremy's Bay Campground.
-Jeremy's Bay offers sites with electricity, unserviced sites, and 10 oTENTiks.
-Facilities include washrooms, hot showers, outdoor sinks, playgrounds, internet service, trails, and beaches, all within a lush Acadian forest near the shoreline of Kejimkujik Lake.
+Jeremy's Bay offers sites with electricity, unserviced sites, and 15 oTENTiks.
+Facilities include washrooms, hot showers, outdoor sinks, playgrounds, limited wifi service, trails, and beaches, all within a lush Acadian forest near the shoreline of Kejimkujik Lake.

 © Parks Canada / D. Wilson

 You will appreciate the safety and cleanliness of Jeremy's Bay Campground.
 We can accommodate tents, tent trailers, trailers, and motor homes up to 18 m (60 feet).

 Reservations for the 2016 camping season will be available beginning January 26, 2016 through the Parks Canada Campground Reservation Service by phoning 1-877-RESERVE (8 am to 6 pm) or online at www.reservation.parkscanada.gc.ca.

 A reservation fee is charged per reservation, and cancellation and modification fees may also apply.
 Camping fees are charged per site for each night of your stay.